pachterlab/LP_2021/05-current-techs.md

 }

-\caption{Schematic of seqFISH+.}(\#fig:sf-plus)
+\caption{Schematic of seqFISH with pseudocolors.}(\#fig:sf-plus)
 \end{figure}

-More recently, in 2019, a new variant of seqFISH was devised to scale up to 10,000 genes [@Eng2019a], called seqFISH+.
+More recently, a new variant of seqFISH was devised to scale up to 10,000 genes [@Shah2018].
+The barcoding and hybridization scheme enabling such scale was first introduced in vitro in 2017 as RNA SPOTs [@Eng2017], and was then adapted to cultured cells in 2018, targeting introns of nascent transcripts of over 10,000 genes [@Shah2018].
+In 2019, this scheme was used to profile mature transcripts of 10,000 genes in both cell culture and the mouse brain, and with super-resolution [@Eng2019a].
+Super-resolution beyond the diffraction limit can be achieved by computationally super-resolving the transcript spots with a radial center algorithm [@Parthasarathy2012]; the super-resolution version is known as seqFISH+.
+While this new version of seqFISH can reduce optical crowding and greatly expand the palette, the super-resolution algorithm that can further reduce crowding does not have to be used to locate the transcript spots.
+This version of seqFISH was again used to visualize genomic loci (super-resolution) [@Takei2020] and mature transcripts of a smaller number of genes (not super-resolution) [@Lohoff2020].

 This method is quite different from previous seqFISH variants, and is in some ways reminiscent of MERFISH.
-Like seqFISH, each barcode is a series of colors, but a large number of "pseudocolors", specifically 20 in the seqFISH+ study, are used rather than the 5 fluorophores, so 3 rounds of hybridization can encode $20^3$ or 8000 genes.
+Like previous versions of seqFISH, each barcode is a series of colors, but a large number of "pseudocolors", specifically 20 in the seqFISH+ study, are used rather than the 5 fluorophores, so 3 rounds of hybridization can encode $20^3$ or 8000 genes.
+Any number of pseudocolors and rounds can be used depending on the number of genes profiled.
 Each primary probe has a 28 nt region targeting the transcript and 4 readout sites of 15 nt.
 Each readout site has as many different sequences as there are pseudocolors, and the 4 sites correspond to the series of 4 pseudocolors in the barcode.
 First, 24 primary probes are hybridized to the transcripts.
 Then for each place of the barcode, 20 (or whatever number of pseudocolors) rounds of hybridization with readout probes are performed, stripping with formamide between rounds.
 In these 20 rounds, each gene should light up only once, and its place in the 20 rounds is its pseudocolor (Figure \@ref(fig:sf-plus)).
 This way, in each image, only 1 out of 20 molecules of interest fluoresce, reducing optical crowding.
 For the entire barcode of length 4, there would be 80 rounds of hybridization.
 In contrast, in MERFISH, with the 16 bit barcode, this would be 1 out of 4.
 Like in MERFISH, a larger number of real colors, or "channels", can be used to increase throughput, to image multiple pseudocolors simultaneously.
 So with 3 channels, 24,000 genes can be encoded.
 The same error correction method as in HCR seqFISH was used, so while a barcode of length 3 is sufficient, length 4 was used.

 \begin{figure}